Pratibha Singh Baghel: Early life

-Pratibha Singh Baghel was born in Rewa in musically inclined family.
+Pratibha Singh Baghel was born in Rewa.
 She completed music qualifications Sangeet Prabhakar and Sangeet Parveen.
 Influenced by an uncle, she trained for singing thumris.

 Career

 Baghel made her debut on the music reality show Sa Re Ga Ma Pa Challenge 2009.
 She was a top finalist, topping the Shankar Mahadevan gharana, but got eliminated before the final.
 Nevertheless, her performance received critical acclaim, and she received opportunities for stage shows in Mumbai and eventually playback singing spots in Bollywood films.